No Tags Found!

 From India, Varanasi

-Section 5A. refers to the case of a woman to whom the MB Act was applicable initially and who is subsequently covered by the ESI Act.
-This section 5A is not applicable to a woman to whom the ESI Act is applicable from the first day of her employment with the employer from whom she claims maternity benefit.
+Section 5A refers to the case of a woman to whom the MB Act was applicable initially and who is subsequently covered by the ESI Act.
+This section is not applicable to a woman to whom the ESI Act applies from the first day of her employment with the employer from whom she claims maternity benefit.

 From India, Madras